-Pregnancy and Birth in Kikuyu Culture. by Anne Wahome
+Pregnancy Traditions in Kikuyu Culture. by Anne Wahome

 Children are precious in Kikuyu culture, and mothers are respected and honored.
 A woman changes her diet when she discovers she has conceived.
 She only eats mashed foods.
 These included marigu ( bananas), njahi (black beans), nduma (arrow roots ), and ngwachi (sweet potatoes).
 She also drinks water and porridge.
 Six days to delivery, she only eats milk and flour, avoiding meat and vegetables.

 A midwife massages the mother’s stomach for an easier birth.
 She also delivers the baby.
 In the olden days, the father was not present at birth.
 It was considered thahu (taboo) for him to be present in the hut.
 If the child was stillborn, he was buried immediately without ceremony.
 Birth attendants ululated to announce the arrival of the baby.
 They ululated four times for a girl and five for a boy.
 The child was washed and oiled immediately after birth.